Deck Staining & Repair

 Warranty

-A three-year warranty comes standard with my premium deck services.
-If you are not satisfied with my work, please let me know, and I will make it right.
-Guaranteed.
+My premium deck services include a three-year limited warranty.
+If you are not satisfied with my work, please let me know, and I will make it right—guaranteed.